vishwa742/git-tutorial/clone1.md

 ## Steps to follow while cloning a Repository
--  On github navigate to the main page of the
+-  On github navigate to the main page of the repository

 <img src="Screenshots/main.png" width="601" height="300">